mihikjw/sealvm/README.md

 16-bit instruction enums are defined under `sealvm/instructions.hpp`, with a comment for a corresponding assembly example.
 They're decoded in the CPU `sealvm/cpu.hpp` which also includes a comment for a corresponding assembly example.
 I'll improve this documentation once I put together a real assembler.

 ## Parser
-The parser is used to parse SealVM Assembler, this is my current focus and is a work in progress.
+The 'parser' is used to parse SealVM Assembler into an AST, this is my current focus and is a work in progress.
 Docs will be improved as the interface becomes more stable.
 Current state of the development/testing can be seen in `/cmd/parser/parser.cpp`.
+Includes a generic parser combinator library.

 ## Developing
 I use Visual Studio Code to develop this project, under `.vscode/` are the launch config/tasks/settings etc. You're welcome to use whatever environment you like.
 I'm using GCC-10 as a compiler.

 ### Requirements
 - Visual Studio Code
     - C/C++ extension